chrissnell/crabby/README.md

 To use Crabby in Docker, you'll need to mount your `config.yaml` Crabby configuration file into the container and set the `CRABBY_CONFIG` environment variable to the location where you mounted it.
 Again, the Docker Compose examples handle this for you so if you're unfamiliar with Docker volumes, I recommend using Compose.

+## Binaries
+If you prefer, I've [uploaded some binaries](https://github.com/chrissnell/crabby/releases) to the Releases page for a variety of architectures.
+Have at it.
+After downloading the release, you can snag the `config.yaml` from the [example/](https://github.com/chrissnell/crabby/tree/master/example) directory to get started.

 # Crabby Configuration
 Crabby is configured by a YAML file that you pass via the `-config` flag (defaults to `config.yaml`).